codesharedot/qtum-price-ruby/README.md

-# paxos-standard-token price ruby
+# basic-attention-token price ruby

-Gets the paxos-standard-token price with Ruby (from JSON).
+Gets the basic-attention-token price with Ruby (from JSON).

 https://ruby-lang.co